 “Client-side field-level encryption means only the client can see the data,” he explains.
 “At no other point—including during database administration, backups or transfer—does the data exist unencrypted.
 An attacker without the right keys to a particular dataset can’t see anything human-readable, as it’s ciphertext at all times outside the client.”

 “We wanted to add external keys to eliminate that single-breach model,” says Oltman.
-By building the system in partnership, Apervita could contribute to the beta testing, the documentation, and integration challenges, with direct reference to its actual data use.
+By building the system in partnership, Apervita could contribute to the preview testing, the documentation, and integration challenges, with direct reference to its actual data use.

 “We give the users a master key, so they can encrypt every field in their databases, and then we destroy our copy of that key.
 That adds a whole new level of security, which is exactly what the industry needs,” he says.
 “If you have 50 technologists, 25 are worried about security and how it integrates with what they’re doing.
 Move that to the client, and they’re free to innovate without worrying about the database implications.”